acgetchell/mundus-atrox/src/journals/fifth.md

 ![Phandalin](images/phandalin.jpg)

 The party heads to the **Phandalin Miner's Exchange**, meeting the proprietor, *Halla Thorton*.
-A shrewd, sharp-looking human woman, she tells them more about the *Redbrands*, and offers 100gp for the death of their leader, an unknown Mage who recently arrived. *Wulfric* senses an ulterior motive, though.
+A shrewd, sharp-looking human woman, she tells them more about the *Redbrands*, and offers 100gp for the death of their leader, an unknown Mage who recently arrived. *Wulrif* senses an ulterior motive, though.
 *Halla* notes that many *Redbrands* hang out at the **Sleeping Giant Inn**, and but their leader is almost always at **Tresendar Manor**. *Halla* thinks there might be two dozen *Redbrands*.

 The party carefully reconnoiters the manor, preparing to set a trap near the **Sleeping Giant Inn**.
 By chance, four *Redbrands* emerge from the **Sleeping Giant Inn**, triggering the ambush.